OpenBB-finance/OpenBB/website/content/terminal/quickstart/installation.md

 You can name the environment whatever you want.
 Although you could use names such as: `welikethestock`, `thisistheway` or `diamondhands`, we recommend something simple and intuitive like `obb`.
 This is because this name will be used from now onwards.

-Please note, the following setup has been confirmed to work for all OS (including M1) with the standard miniconda distribution.
+Please note, the following setup has been confirmed to work for all OS (including M1/M2) with the standard Miniconda distribution.
 If you are using a different distribution, you will need to install it manually before proceeding.

 ```bash
 conda env create -n obb --file build/conda/conda-3-9-env.yaml